O. Guy Morley

 Then, Jack learned a technique called “body scan.”
 This is a way to pay attention to every part of his body in a systematic manner.
 He begins from the left toe, then moves to the left foot, left thigh, left knee, etc., doing the same for the right leg.
 He scans both arms, the body and all the internal organs, the neck, then all the parts of the head.
 At certain points, he feels tenderness.
 He just makes a note of that.
 This practice increased his sense of himself tremendously.
 Back in the U.S., he had never paid attention to his body in this manner.
 He wondered: the lack of attention to our own bodies might be the number one cause of illness and unnecessary injuries.

 Probably, the best thing Jack gained during the first month of meditation training was his increased ability to be aware of many things more clearly.
 He always thought he was aware of himself pretty well.
-But only after this practice, he truly realized how much he was missing.
+But only after the meditation practice, he truly realized how much he was missing.
 With this realization, it became easier to establish an appropriate pattern and rhythm for his own practice.

 The experience at the center was not complete without meals and chores there.
 Jack ate all the meals there.
 They were very simple but he enjoyed the simplicity.
 He felt that he actually tastes the meals.
 Each meal was eating meditation.
 Some times, it was actually he who prepared the meal.
 In addition, he did various kinds of chores including cleaning and fixing structures.
 Since the building was very old, there were constant needs of fixing.